 Your body is an amazing machine!

-Humans have learned to adapt and thrive on a range of different fuel sources in a range of environments (e.g. summer vs winter and the Arctic vs the tropics).
+Humans have learned to adapt and thrive on a range of different fuel sources in a range of environments (e.g. summer/winter and Arctic/tropics).

-All of these fuel tanks have to be depleted to some extent before we get to the point that we can use our body fat and truly reverse type 2 diabetes.
+All of these fuel tanks have to be depleted to some extent before we get to the point that we can use up our body fat and reverse type 2 diabetes.

-If you want to see your abs, reduce blood sugars, reduce your insulin levels, reverse your diabetes or avoid the raft of modern metabolic diseases that are bankrupting our western civilisation, you need to find a way to sustainably reduce the amount of fuel your stack up in front of our body fat (which gets burned last).
+If you want to see your abs, reduce blood sugars, reduce your insulin levels, reverse your diabetes and avoid the raft of modern diseases that are bankrupting our western civilisation, you need to find a way to sustainably reduce the amount of fuel we stack up in front of our body fat, which gets burned last.

-To understand how we can actively manage our fuel tanks we need to look at each of the fuels a little bit closer.
+To understand how we can actively manage our fuel tanks, we need to look at each of the fuels a bit closer.

-Someone who is drunk might have about 30 calories worth of alcohol in their bloodstream.
-However, the body doesn’t have anywhere to store alcohol, so we have to use it first .
+Someone who is drunk might have about 30 calories worth of alcohol in the bloodstream.
+However, other than a very small amount in the blood (about 30 calories worth), the body doesn’t have anywhere to store alcohol, so we have to use it first before everything else.

 Ketones are another fuel source that the body can use.
-The body produces ketones naturally when there aren’t a lot of carbs and protein avaialable.
-Ketones produced in the liver ensure we can continue to fuel our brain and heart in times of starvation.
+The body produces ketones naturally when there aren’t a lot of carbs and protein available.
+Ketones ensure we can continue to fuel our brain and heart in times of starvation.

 More recently, chemists have also worked out how to make exogenous ketones.

-Your body doesn’t want the level of ketones in your bloodstream to rise too high (this is known as ketoacidosis), so your pancreas will raise insulin to hold everything else back in storage until the ketones in your bloodstream return back to normal levels.
+Your body doesn’t want the level of ketones in your bloodstream to rise too high (we call this ketoacidosis), so your pancreas raises insulin to hold everything else back in storage until the ketones in your bloodstream return back to normal levels.

-We do have some capacity to store protein in our blood stream, but not a lot.
+We do have some capacity to store protein, but not a lot.
 If we do consume too much protein, the body prioritises burning it off before carbs and fat so you don’t end up with too much of it in your bloodstream.